 - Cost: Generally, composite dental crowns cost less than traditional dental crowns.

-- Reduce tooth sensitivity: Patients have a lower risk of experience sensitivity to hot and cold foods and beverages.
+- Reduce tooth sensitivity: Patients have a lower risk of sensitivity to hot and cold foods and beverages.

 About the dental crown procedure

 The placement of a dental crown is a two-part procedure and will require a couple of visits to complete.
-As a Los Altos dentist, Dr. Schweifler will begin with digital diagnostics as needed to assess your needs and plan the placement of the crown for a stable result.
+As a Los Altos dentist, Dr. Schweifler will begin with digital diagnostics to assess your needs and plan the placement of the crown for a stable result.
 We strive to minimize the impact on the natural tooth structure to maintain the integrity of your smile.